 - Lane 1, the curb lane, is for pick up and drop off only. - JK-5th grade students will be picked up along the curb by the office. - Middle school students may be picked up at the middle school blacktop. - Lane 2 is for through traffic only.
-No stopping for pick up or drop off in the outside lane. - There will be no parking along any curb.
-Please do not leave your car at any time.
+No stopping for pick up or drop off in the outside lane. - There will be no parking along any red fire lane curb.
+Do not leave your car at any time. - If you receive a "Tiger Ticket" for a parking violation, please ensure that you are following these guidelines moving forward.